wlcreate/Coterie/README.md

 The inspiration of this app came during the time of COVID where it was difficult for people to gather in-person.
 Coterie provides a safe space to still meet new people and stay connected.
 The word *Coterie*  means a small group of people with shared interests or tastes.

+## Getting started
+1. Clone down this repo into local machine --git clone
+2. cd into 'Coterie' application
+3. Run 'bundle install' to install all required dependencies
+4. Run 'rails db:migrate' to set up the tables for the database
+5. Run 'rails db:seed' load data
+6. Run 'rails s' to start the server
+7. Open the browser and go to 'http://localhost:3000/' to start the app!

 ## User Features

 ### Password Authentication